nomicness/a-whole-new-world/laws.md

 The Victor may distribute any of the Spoils to their Allies in any manner.

 **310.** Players may exchange points.
 After points have been exchanged between the given players the total amount of points post exchange must equal the total amount of points pre exchange.

+**313.** rythompson may take up to 15% of ArchmageInc total points (where the total is the number of points ArchmageInc has at the time rythompson takes them) per week at his (rythompson's) discretion.